 Millions of women experience involuntary loss of urine, which is called urinary incontinence.
 Women experience this issue twice as often as men.

-While some woman may lose just a few drops of urine while coughing or laughing, some may feel a strong urge to urinate just before losing a large amount of urine.
+While some women may lose just a few drops of urine while coughing or laughing, some may feel a strong urge to urinate just before losing a large amount of urine.
 For many women, the risk of public embarrassment keeps them from enjoying fun activities with their family and friends.